doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 FROM demo_events_queue;
 ```

-To verify that's all good let's check what inside target table:
+To verify that all is good, let's check what's inside the target table:

 ```sql
 SELECT count(*)